 367. UNHCR has detailed user guidance for country operations explaining how to collect and assemble the data for post-distribution monitoring.
 UNHCR has a global dashboard in which all country operation results of the individual post-distribution monitoring are summarized and displayed numerically.
 UNHCR provides a post-distribution timeline and trend dashboard showing interview results for a total of 12 out of 98 cash-based intervention country operations.
 The Board's sample comprised four country operations that were included in the timeline dashboard.
-The Board acknowledges the intensive work that has been done in that area.
 The Board has re-examined the post-distribution monitoring, as the Board was then able to assess in more detail the application of the new guidance and post-distribution dashboards at the global and country levels.